fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Add-AadrmKey.md

 ## DESCRIPTION
 The **Add-AadrmKey** cmdlet adds a legacy customer-managed tenant key over the Internet to the Azure Rights Management service, and makes that key the active tenant key for your tenant.
 The previously active tenant key is archived.

+You must use PowerShell to configure your tenant key; you cannot do this configuration by using a management portal.

 **Note**: This cmdlet is now deprecated because Azure RMS uses Azure Key Vault for customer-managed keys.
 Instead of this cmdlet, use [Use-AadrmKeyVaultKey](./Use-AadrmKeyVaultKey.md).